Combating Violence and Human Trafficking (HT)

 CommonSpirit Violence and HT Prevention and Response (VHTPR) Program

 The CommonSpirit VHTPR Program is a new model for health care systems to comprehensively address multiple issues of violence, including human trafficking.
 Together, trauma-informed prevention and intervention strategies can reduce violence.
-The following resources and tools were developed by CommonSpirit and its VHTPR Program.
+To learn more about CommonSpirit’s community-based violence prevention model, please click here for a self-study module.
+For additional information, please contact Laura Krausa, System Director Advocacy Programs, at LauraKrausa@catholichealth.net.

 CommonSpirit VHTPR Program Educational Modules

-Providers are encouraged to engage in the following educational opportunities to learn more about violence, including human trafficking, and trauma-informed approaches to patient care and services.
-CommonSpirit currently has three educational modules available online.
+Providers, staff, contract employees, and volunteers are encouraged to engage in the following educational opportunities to learn more about violence, including human trafficking, and trauma-informed approaches to patient care and services.
+CommonSpirit currently has three educational modules available internally (in its learning management systems) and online on this webpage.
 Additional modules such as “Human Trafficking and Health Care Scenarios” are available for live education.
-Please contact Holly Gibbs, VHTPR Program Director, Patient Care Services, for details at firstname.lastname@example.org
+Please contact Holly Gibbs, VHTPR Program Director, Patient Care Services, for details at email@example.com.

 Human Trafficking 101: Dispelling the Myths